Self-Organization and Spectral Mechanism of Attractor Landscapes in High-Capacity Kernel Hopfield Networks: Theoretical Analysis: Spectral Mechanism of Self-Organization

 \begin{proposition}[Stability-Spectrum Link] The Pinnacle Sharpness $M(\boldsymbol{\xi}^\mu)$ scales proportionally with the largest eigenvalue $\lambda_{\max}$ of the effective Gram matrix $\bm{K}_{\alpha} = \boldsymbol{\alpha}^{1/2} \bm{K} \boldsymbol{\alpha}^{1/2}$:

-\end{proposition} This proposition provides the fundamental principle: to maximize attractor stability (and thus noise robustness), the learning algorithm must find a configuration of dual variables $\boldsymbol{\alpha}$ that maximizes the dominant spectral mode of the system.
+where the proportionality holds up to kernel-dependent constants under the local isometry approximation. \end{proposition} This proposition provides the fundamental principle: to maximize attractor stability (and thus noise robustness), the learning algorithm must find a configuration of the effective matrix $\boldsymbol{\alpha}$ that maximizes the dominant spectral mode of the system.